jerelmiller/redux-simple-auth/README.md

 There may be cases where you need to refresh the session data after each request.
-For example, you may implement sliding sessions where requests to your backend may give you an updated session token.
+For example, you may implement sliding sessions where requests to your backend give you an updated session token.

-### Implementing the session refresh

-To implement this feature, simply define a `refresh` function that accepts the raw response as an argument.
-Note, this will only get called for requests made through the dispatched fetch action.
+To use this feature, simply define a `refresh` function that accepts the raw response as an argument.
+Note, this will only get called for requests made through the dispatched [`fetch`](#fetchurl-options) action.

 ```javascript
 const refresh = response => ({